idmitrievsky/emojit/README.md

 assert int(emoji_str) == 402
 ```

-To achieve this, you have to do two things.
-Find your `site-packages` directory:
+To achieve this, you first need to find your `site-packages` directory:
 ```shell
 python -c "import site; print(site.getsitepackages())"
 ```